At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 3. Take your left hand off the ground and place it on top of the medicine ball.
 Your left arm should be fully straight and out to your side.
 Your right hand will still be beneath your right shoulder.

 4. This is the starting position.
-Your feet can be wide or narrow, but the more narrow they are, the harder it will be to balance.
+Your feet can be wide or narrow, but the narrower they are, the harder it will be to balance.

 5. To begin, unlock your right elbow and begin lowering your chest toward the ground.
 Your left arm should stay straight and is just for stability.